-Name, Location and Sponsor Description Cost and Funding Fairfield Transit Center Phase 2 - City of Fairfield Reconfigure access into and out of the FTC, and construct additional parking spaces.
-Cost estimates range from \$20 million to \$50 million.
-Solano 360 Project Transit Center - Solano County Construct new facility with parking spaces and bus bays on the Solano County Fairgrounds property in Vallejo.
+Name, Location and Sponsor Description Cost and Funding Fairfield Transit Center Phase Reconfigure access into and out of the FTC, Cost estimates range 2 - City of Fairfield and construct additional parking spaces. from \$20 million to \$50 million.
+Solano 360 Project Transit Construct new facility with parking spaces Center - Solano County and bus bays on the Solano County Fairgrounds property in Vallejo.
 The number of parking stalls and bus bays has not been determined.
-Fairfield/Vacaville Hannigan Intermodal Center Phase 2 - City of Fairfield Construct train station building and support facilities at the new Fairfield / Vacaville multimodal station.
-MLIP Implementation - STA, MTC, and local agencies Support major intercity bus centers, park- and-ride lots and connected arterial light coordination/prioritization for transit.
-Eligible projects must be included in an adopted road corridor or transit corridor study. \$115 million in 2016 dollars.
+Fairfield/Vacaville Hannigan Construct train station building and support Intermodal Center Phase 2 - facilities at the new Fairfield / Vacaville City of Fairfield multimodal station.
+MLIP Implementation - STA, Support major intercity bus centers, park- \$115 million in 2016 MTC, and local agencies and-ride lots and connected arterial light dollars. coordination/prioritization for transit.
+Eligible projects must be included in an adopted road corridor or transit corridor study.